Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

 \subsection{Radiation patterns}

-We measured the radiation patterns of the antenna in three different planes -- the plane of the nanomagnets and the two transverse planes.
+We measured the radiation patterns of the micro-antenna in three different planes -- the plane of the nanomagnets and the two transverse planes.
 The patterns were measured at frequencies of 3.4, 5 and 10 GHz (free space wavelengths of 3, 6 and 9 cm) in an AMS-8100 anechoic chamber.
-The input power was 1 mW, only a fraction of which gets coupled into the nanomagnets because of impedance mismatch that causes the non-zero S$_{11}$.
+The input power was 1 mW.

 The radiation detector is again a polarization-sensitive horn antenna that is always placed at a distance of 284.5 cm from the sample, which means that we are always detecting the far-field radiation pattern.